ramonauble/db-js/readme.md

 ## NOTES
 ----------------------------------------------------------------
-this project is still in development; the structure is mostly finalized, but may be subject to change as it moves toward completion.
+this project is nearly finished, and the structure will not be changing much going forward. that said, there may be minor additions and tweaks - the following details the current status, as well as any prospective additions/changes to be implemented.

 #### currently implemented:
   * oscillators & mix controls (page 1)